Skip to main content

 Community Health Events

-Community Health Educators attend events to educate, provide materials, and connect participants to HCI and community resources.
-All services are free and are available in English and Spanish.
-In response to the COVID-19 pandemic, all in-person events will be reviewed individually.
-For more information and to make a request, please fill out the health event request form.
+We attend events to educate, provide materials, and connect participants to resources.
+All services are free and available in English and Spanish.
+To request our participation, please fill out the health event request form.

 Health Event Request Form